mscherer/various_containers/README.md

 ## Website bundler

-This image will take a existing volume as a source, and create a container with a single go binary serving as a HTTP server.
-I will then push the container a to a remote registry, such as the one from Scalway for their CaaS offer.
+This image will take a existing volume as a source, and create a container with a single go/rust static binary serving as a HTTP server.
+I will then push the container a to a remote registry, such as the one from Scaleway for their CaaS offer, or fly.io, if already configured.

-Due to using a Fedora base image and choices made by Fedora and the Go project, the container is quite big (eg, 800 Mb).
-I also looked at rewriting the code in Rust, but that's not better.
+Due to using a Fedora base image and choices made by Fedora, the Go project and Rust, the container used to build is quite big (eg, 800 Mb), either for go or rust.

 ## Fly woodpecker plugin